 (StatePoint) It’s common to wonder how a new presidential administration will impact your wallet.
 As policies and regulations change, many people are left questioning what it means for their money.

-(StatePoint) Looking to improve your health in 2025 and beyond?
+(StatePoint) Looking to improve your health?
 Check out these recommendations from the American Medical Association:

 (State Point) Americans face unprecedented wait times to see their doctors.
 This squeeze is particularly acute in primary care, but is also being felt in specialties like neurology, psychiatry and OB/GYN.